quiram/developer-legacy-index/README.md

 # Developer's Legacy Index

 Calculate the relative long-term impact of each individual developer based on git history.
-This is a scored based on the surviving lines of code contributed by each developer; a surviving line of code is one that is still present in the current main branch.
+This is a score based on the surviving lines of code contributed by each developer; a surviving line of code is one that is still present in the current main branch.

 Older code _can_ be considered more valuable because it has passed the test of time and it has been providing value in production for